 With Carol's help, Tony and Nebula return to Earth and are reunited with the remaining Avengers.
 Pepper is also waiting for him, having been spared from Thanos's Badass Fingersnap.
 In the three weeks since, Earth's governments (and presumably those of every other planet) have been reeling.
 Unfortunately, after all he had been through, Tony is in no shape, physically or mentally, to be of any help: after having lost so completely to Thanos, and watching those he cared for die around him, he has no fight left in him.

-They find Thanos in a shack, his arm grievously injured from the "snap".
+They find Thanos in a shack, his arm grievously injured from The Snap.
 The Avengers restrain him and demand the location of the Infinity Stones, but Thanos revealed that he has, using their own power, destroyed them, so that neither he nor anyone else can use them.
-Thor, fueled by grief and frustration, decapitates the Mad Titan.
-Nebula, his adopted daughter, closes his lifeless eyes.
+Thor, fueled by grief and frustration, decapitates the Mad Titan — a meaningless victory that solves nothing.

 Meanwhile, in San Francisco, a rat scurrying around an impound lot for food happens across a van that once belonged to a security consultant company called X-CON, containing a Quantum Tunnel developed by the scientist Hank Pym.
 The rat accidentally activates the tunnel, and in so doing, allows Ant Man, Scott Lang, to escape the Quantum Realm, where he was trapped.
 A Fish out of Temporal Water, he scrambles around the desolate city, trying to find out what happened.

 Such a plan would require a genius mind to see through.
 Steve knows of one: Tony, who had married Pepper and had a daughter, Morgan, since last they met.
-Steve, Natasha, and Scott visit Tony to propose their idea, but Tony refuses.
-He had made a comfortable life for himself, and doesn't want to lose the domestic bliss he has found.
+Steve, Natasha, and Scott visit Tony to propose their idea, but Tony refuses, having answered the Call to Agriculture (or at least domesticity) with alacrity.

 There is another genius who could help that Steve and Scott reach out to: Dr. Bruce Banner.
 Since they last met, Banner has integrated his personality, and now exists as "Professor Hulk," combining Hulk's strength and Bruce's sound mind, a gentle green giant.
 Bruce agrees to help try to build the time machine.

 In the end, however, Tony relents: finding an old picture of himself and the dear friend he lost to Thanos, a kid from Queens named Peter Parker, gives him the impetus he needs to look into whether a time machine could be built.
 To his own astonishment, he manages to make a breakthrough in the design of the time machine.
-With encouragement from Pepper, Tony goes to the Avengers compound, and at long last buries the hatchet with Steve Rogers.
+Discussing the matter with Pepper, he attempts to display a Refusal of the Call, but his wife asks if he could ever rest when there was more he could do.
+So Tony goes to the Avengers compound, and at long last buries the hatchet with Steve Rogers.
 He offers his aid in what Scott has dubbed the "Time Heist" under one condition: whatever they do, whatever changes they make to space and time, it cannot endanger his family.

 Barton offers to do the trial voyage through the time machine.
 He lands at his house and succeeds at bringing a baseball mitt home with him — answering a critical question about whether any plans to steal the stones from the past can actually succeed.
-As he does, the others discuss the rules of time travel, particularly the possibility of Continuity Snarls, Grandfather Paradoxes, etc.
+As he does, the others discuss the rules of time travel, particularly the possibility of Continuity Snarls, Grandfather Paradoxes, etc, and the fact that the Avengers could change their own past — or could they?

 - Professor Hulk: I don't know why everyone believes that, but that isn't true.
 Think about it: If you travel to the past, that past becomes your future, and your former present becomes the past!
 Which can't now be changed by your new future!